veniamin-ilmer/math/power_operations.md

 # Power Operations

-This is an alternative math representation for exponentation.
+This is an alternative math representation for exponentiation.

 ## Motivation

 Off the top of your head:

-*Multipication* is to *Division*, as *Exponention* is to *what*?
+*Multipication* is to *Division*, as *Exponentiation* is to *what*?

-Children learn addition, subtraction, multiplication, and division in grade school, yet exponentation and logarithms are left over for precalculus students to fully understand.
+Children learn addition, subtraction, multiplication, and division in grade school, yet exponentiation and logarithms are left over for precalculus students to fully understand.

 Multiplication is repeated addition.
-Exponentation is repeated multiplication.
+Exponentiation is repeated multiplication.

-Yet, exponentation is considered much more complicated than multiplication.
+Yet, exponentiation is considered much more complicated than multiplication.

-I feel the reason for this, is a poor representation for exponentation and logarithms.
+I feel the reason for this, is a poor representation for exponentiation and logarithms.

 It is inconsistent with all the other math operators, and makes it look quite alien to a grade school student.

 ## Building a better representation

-### Anti-exponentation
+### Anti-exponentiation

 I feel that consistency with the rest of math operators is extremely important.